Sukith-1234/Data-Engineering-Projects/README.md

 9) Execute codes to run the analysis

-If python file not shows data properly please download to you desktop and open (User-Analysis-Python-Project-Databricks.html)
+If python file not shows data properly please download html (save) to you desktop and open (User-Analysis-Python-Project-Databricks.html)